banisterious/obsidian-sonigraph/docs/planning/active/note-journey-plan.md

 ## Open Questions

 ### To Research
-1. **Obsidian API:** How to access local graph data programmatically?
+1. **Obsidian API:** How to detect active note changes?
-2. **Event system:** What events fire when navigating in graph view?
+2. **Event system:** What events fire when navigating between notes?
-3. **Performance:** Can we handle real-time updates for 100+ node graphs?
+3. **Performance:** Can we handle real-time updates for notes with 100+ connections?
-4. **UI placement:** Best location for local graph sonification controls?
+4. **UI placement:** Best location for Note Journey controls?

 ### To Decide Later
-1. Should graph filters (tags, folders) affect music even in structure-only mode?
+1. Should filters (tags, folders) affect music even in structure-only mode?
 2. How to handle orphaned notes (no connections)?
 3. Should we support custom depth limits (1-10)?
-4. Export functionality for local graph audio?
+4. Export functionality for Note Journey audio?

 ### To Test with Users
 1. Is directional mapping (incoming/outgoing) intuitive?
 2. Preferred transition duration (fast vs smooth)?
 3. Most useful mapping strategies for exploration?
-4. Should music stop when closing graph view?
+4. Should music auto-stop after being idle on a note?

 ---